| Chapter 2Basic Channel Input Specifications In a sense, data acquisition hardware is a commodity. All you need

 signal link into a computer that receives and archives the data

+in a data storage device.
 That is the minimum you need for a single-channel data acquisition

 system.
 Other amenities, such as signal conditioning and data buffering,